 Make sure your ceiling is sturdy enough to take the weight and ensure it is secured properly and professionally.

 Can you put an island in a small kitchen?

-'Absolutely, there are a number of ways you can install an island in a small kitchen,' says Darren Watts, Wren Kitchens Design Director.
+'Absolutely, there are a number of ways you can install an island in a small kitchen,' says Darren from Wren.
 'Kitchen islands are usually rectangular to offer the greatest amount of usable space.
-However, square-shaped islands can be practical for smaller kitchens.
+However, square can be practical for small kitchen island ideas.
 If you do opt for this then the island should have a central appliance, i.e. the sink or the stove, as well as some worktop space for food prep.'

 Slim-line islands can suit kitchens that are L-shaped, as well as galley kitchens that can have awkward amounts of floor space.
-There may not be enough room for a small kitchen table and chairs but there’s wasted space that could be utilised for an island.
+There may not be enough room for both small kitchen table ideas and chairs but there’s wasted space that could be utilised for an island.

 How much space do you need between an island and a counter?

 'It's important to consider the available space and the circulation around the island.
 Typically around 1200mm between the cabinetry and the island is required for a scheme that flows easily,' says Graeme Smith, Head of Retail and Commercial Design at Life Kitchens.